The Provost's Office is led by a group of seasoned academic administrators who bring with them a wide range of experience,

 Academic planning involves the careful integration of academic ideas and ideals with financial and functional considerations including budgets, space and human resources, and enrollment projections.
 Pat Baxter and her staff work closely with the deans and with many offices university-wide to develop and manage the academic budget and related policies and planning.

-See also Office of Institutional Research & Effectiveness
+See also Office of Institutional Research and Effectiveness

 Art Collection [+]